edgelesssys/osm-bookstore-demo/README.md

 kubectl rollout restart deployment -n bookthief bookthief
 ```

-The newly created `bookthief` Pod should now error on startup.
+The newly created `bookthief` pod should now error on startup.
 Inspect the logs to verify this error occurs when the activation request is send.
 ```bash
 kubectl logs -n bookthief deployment/bookthief bookthief
 ```